Azure/azure-sdk-for-cpp/doc/HttpTransportAdapter.md

 4. Set as default (optional).

-You can optionally set your custom HTTP transport adapter as the default case.
-This can be helpful if you want to always use this HTTP transport adapter and you would like to avoid setting up the SDK client options every time you create a new SDK client.
+You can optionally set your custom HTTP transport adapter as the default to avoid explicitly setting the option every time you create a new SDK client.

 The first step is to set the required CMake compile option that would configure the build for using a custom HTTP transport adapter.
 Refer to the [CMake options](https://github.com/Azure/azure-sdk-for-cpp/blob/master/CONTRIBUTING.md#cmake-build-options) to find out the required option fot this.